No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 `BASE_URL` can be set in a `.env.local` file, which can be created by copying the `.env.local.example` file and renaming it to `.env.local`.
 Alternatively, the `BASE_URL` can be set in the `.env.production` file.
-However, it is best to set the `BASE_URL` in the `.env.local` file because it will not be overwritten if when upgrading to a new version.
+However, it is best to set the `BASE_URL` in the `.env.local` file because it will not be overwritten when upgrading to a new version.

-Here is an example of what setting the `BASE_URL` looks like:
+Here is an example to show what setting the `BASE_URL` looks like:

 ```shell
 # .env.local file